December 19, 2019

 The author (and undoubted genius) Ray Kurzweil described pattern recognition as the ‘basic algorithm of the neocortex’ in his 2012 book How to Create a Mind.
 The neocortex is the region of the brain responsible for perception, memory, and critical thinking so his theory is an attempt to get to the foundations of how we perceive things and think about them.

 The problem with many of the most commonly accepted narratives about the world around us is that they are low resolution.
 They lack detail, nuance, layers of complexity and expertise.
 They are like a child’s drawing of a helicopter.
-We can all recognise it is a helicopter, but we wouldn’t want to build and fly in one based on the drawing.
+We can all recognise it is a helicopter, but we wouldn’t want to build and fly in one.

 Hand in hand with artificial intelligence and robotics, the narrative of this next generation of technology is hampered by the problem of visualisation.
 We have been as guilty of this as many.
 The truth is that this is largely about infrastructure, much of it invisible.
 Yet the imagery that surrounds it consists almost exclusively of robots working alongside humans, digitised brains or attractive female cyborgs.
 That says far more about us than it does the technology.

 The issue is also subject to the twin forces of complacency and catastrophisation.
 A great many people brush the whole issue off, perhaps unaware of the scope and pace of change while many others see it as a threat to human existence.
 Only the latter have any hope of being proved right.
-The only possible conclusion is that it’s going to get very complicated, very soon.
+The only possible conclusion is that it’s going to get very complicated, very soon and will do so in ways that affect some people far more than others.
+The reports may deal in the big numbers and averages, but averages across whole populations will obscure a large number of personal disasters and successes.

 The office design industry loves a panacea and here is a thing that solves two problems at once.
 Driven by the false narrative that ‘sitting is the new smoking’, the sit-stand desk is actually only able to address the fact that many of us spend far too much time on our backsides staring at screens.
 But then again, we can address the same issue for free by standing up, going for a walk and looking around.
 The sit-stand workstation is a good idea but it’s not a silver bullet.

 The other problem it solves is rather less talked about.
 There was a time that the bulk of computer displays meant that workstations were large and L-shaped.
 All that engineering didn’t come cheap and the industry thrived.
 The demise of the cathode ray tube and advent tech that worked just as well in Starbucks as anywhere else also created a dip in the revenue of office furniture makers, which they partly filled with a new generation of chairs.
-The sit-stand desk marks a return to an engineered solution to the provision of a horizontal surface.
+From the point of view of office furniture businesses, the sit-stand desk also marks a return to an engineered solution to the provision of a horizontal surface.
+It is the return of added value to a piece of wood.

 Winston Smith’s realisation in 1984 that ‘the best books are those that tell you what you know already’ is also true for some ideas.
 One of my own epiphanic moments came in a conversation about stress many years ago with Stephen Bevan, then at the Work Foundation.
 He used the term ‘medicalisation of dissatisfaction’ to describe the process whereby stress becomes the outlet for personal unhappiness.